 About

-Amana is a Hebrew word meaning trust, faithfulness, and to be firmly rooted.
+Amana is a Hebrew word firmly signifying trustworthiness & steadfastness.

 My journey into birth work started long before I had the language for it.
 I was raised by a mother who was health-conscious; she was living "holistically" back in the 90s.
-She transitioned us cold-turkey to plant-based living & birthed her last two babies with midwives and doulas after two C-sections.
+She transitioned us cold-turkey to plant-based living & birthed her last two babies (VBACs) with midwives and doulas.
 Long before any of it was trendy, she was modeling autonomy & faith in health, birth, and motherhood.
 That planted a seed in me that challenged generational patterns and helped shape my lens of womanhood.

-As I grew older, I realized my love for connecting with others and caretaking.
+As I grew older, I realized my inclination for connecting with others through caretaking.
 While earning my CNA credential in high school, I found deep joy in simply being present with patients.
 I learned that I enjoy listening, tending, & supporting.
-And while pregnancy and postpartum aren’t illnesses, they are undeniably some of the most vulnerable and transformative seasons in a person’s life.
-Helping women and families feel seen & supported is something I was made to do.
+And while pregnancy and postpartum aren’t illnesses, they are undeniably some of the most vulnerable and transformative seasons in a woman's life.
+Helping women and families feel seen & supported is a calling of mine.

 I don't recall ever having met anyone who did it, but on my first unofficial date with my now-husband, I told him I wanted to homebirth and homeschool my future children (partly to scare him off).
 It didn't work.
 His smile only grew, and he said something like, “Same.”
 We’ve been married seven years now.